jschoeley/2015-edsd-ggplot/lesson/README.md

-Here you find the annotated code we programmed during the lectures.
+Here you find the annotated code we wrote during the lectures.
 I added some additional examples.